eliphatfs/constellations/README.md

 ### Caveat

 Current persistent storage cannot be mounted on CPU nodes.
-If you are debugging, make sure you are selecting the GPU nodes via the nodeSelector `node.kubernetes.io/instance-type: BM.GPU.H100.8`.
+If you are not requesting GPU in workloads such as SSH and data transfer, make sure you are selecting the GPU nodes via the nodeSelector `node.kubernetes.io/instance-type: BM.GPU.H100.8`.

 Add this to the pod spec (same level with `volumes`):
 ```